This post may contain affiliate links. Please read my disclosure policy.

-Ginger: Use a knob of fresh ginger and grate it finely on a rasp (Microplane) grater to release its peppery, lemony flavor.
-Tip – use a spoon to easily scrape off the skin.
+- Ginger: Use a knob of fresh ginger and grate it finely on a rasp (Microplane) grater to release its peppery, lemony flavor.
+Tip – use a spoon to easily peel and scrape off the skin.

-Cilantro: Tear the tender leaves off the stems and scatter over the finished dish.
-You can also use flat leaf parsley or mint leaves.
+- Cilantro: Tear the tender leaves off the stems and scatter over the finished dish.
+You can also use chopped parsley or mint leaves.

 Making sheet pan chicken:

 Instead of a long braise on the stovetop, follow a few simple steps to make this recipe in the oven.